jan-bogaerts/mark/src/markdownCode.md

     - if `e.detail?.fragment?.key === fragment?.key` then set the icon to null, so that the spinner is shown instead
   - `fragment-up-to-date`:
     - if `e.detail === fragment?.key` then refresh the icon, tooltip and the color.
 Do the full recalculation cause this event indicates that the fragment is only up to date for a single transformer, it could still be out-of-date for other transformers.
+- upon construction register an event handler with the build-service (prop: eventTarget) to handle the following events (Unregister when unloading):
+  - `is-building`: if `!e.detail.isBuilding` then hide the spinner and show the icon again.
 - load tooltip, depth & color from prop.fragment when component is loaded

 #### results view